irm1005-itec1005-fall-2023/template-assignment-02/README.md

   - Site name
   - Navigation links
     - Minimum of three (3) navigation menu items
-  - Other optional footer elements such as address and contact information,
+  - Other optional footer elements such as address and contact information
   - Year and Copyright symbol

 ## Design inspiration